WanderingPhilosopher/VanBitCrackenRandom2/README.md

 # VanBitCrackenRandom2
 The Newest Version of VanBitCracken...VBCr
+This program is really only intended for the BTC Challenge.
+However, you can use it to generate your own personal BTC address and use it.
+It is a spinoff of JLP's original VanitySearch.
-Supports a simple -bits flag and Begin and End Range (-begr and -endr).
+Supports a simple -bits flag and Begin and End Range (-begr and -endr) flags.
 New version also supports full address with newer RTX cards.
+It has been tested on Windows 10 and Windows 11 on RTX 30xx cards, RTX 20xx cards and a GTX 1660 Ti card.
 (Program will be released after additional testing)

 Batch file settings example using -begr and -endr flags: